2016 World's Strongest Man: Event 3: Max Deadlift

 The final event on day one was the Max Deadlift.
-Everyone cleared the opening weight of 375 kg, but both Poles failed to get 400 kg.
+All remaining athletes cleared the opening weight of 375 kg, but both Poles failed to get 400 kg.
 Licis and Matjaz Belsak had to settle for 400 kg, while five men locked out successfully on 420 kg.
-The next weight, 435 kg, was cleared by Jean-François Caron for a new Canadian record, Shaw getting it too.
-Hall Passed at this weight.
-Janashia and Bjornsson were not able to get the lift.
+The next weight, 435 kg, was cleared by Jean-François Caron for a new Canadian record.
+Shaw and Hall also cleared this weight, while Janashia and Bjornsson were not able to get the lift.
 445 kg followed, and Caron failed it despite getting it to his knees.
 Hall and Shaw were successful again, and they settled for the tie to save energy for day two.
 At the halfway point, it was defending champion Brian Shaw leading with 25 points, two ahead of Janashia and three ahead of Bjornsson.
 Eddie Hall now found himself back in the hunt, with 20 points in 4th place.